 NSW has experienced a bumper wheat crop this year but harvesting it is not always a straightforward experience with firefighters responding to 30 machinery fires already this season.

-This is one of the many stories in this weeks news roiundup.
+This is one of many stories in this weeks roundup from around the state.

 The Federal Government will create new legislation to permit it to declare a national state of emergency.
 It will support most of the Royal Commission recommendations but not the creation of a national aerial firefighting fleet.
 In the meantime Coulson Aviation and Lindsay Fox have got together to do just that!
 Lots more news in this weeks roundup!

 Air quality is one of the issues that we cover in this weeks News Roundup.
 It caused 4 times more deaths than the fires last summer.
 Lots more stores from around the state …